pagliares/jdbc-hands-on/README.md

     <img width="927" height="404" src="https://github.com/pagliares/jdbc-hands-on/blob/main/UML_Diagrams/Class_Diagram_JavaBeanDeleteSQLDeletePreparedStatement.png" alt="UML class diagram">

  18 - UpdatableResultSet
-   - This examples demonstrates an alternative way to update data in a database by the use of UpdatableResultSet.
+   - This examples demonstrates an alternative way to update data in a database by the use of UpdatableResultSet (without using an UPDATE SQL statement).
-   - In this example we need to pass the ResultSet.CONCUR_UPDATABLE constant argument when creating a Prepared Statement
+   - In this example we need to pass the ResultSet.CONCUR_UPDATABLE constant argument when creating a PreparedStatement.

    			PreparedStatement stmt = conn.prepareStatement(
 							sql, ResultSet.TYPE_SCROLL_INSENSITIVE,